Sailing Miles Out at Sea Requires Special Safety Considerations!

 Another rule we observed in regard to harnesses (other than the obvious one of not snapping onto anything that might break – like a lifeline or anything with a strain on it, such as a stay or shroud) was to pass our own clip to a crew member on deck before emerging from the companionway hatch.
 A crewmember is vulnerable to being washed overboard during the few moments he or she is unclipped just as they come on deck or when they are about to go below.
 When going below, you should leave your harness attached until you are safely inside the hatch and then ask a crew member on deck to unsnap it for you and reverse the procedure when going on deck so that you are always clipped on when on deck.

+We hope you enjoyed these open ocean sailing tips for staying safe.
 Happy Sailing from Steve Colgate, Founder of Offshore Sailing School.

 Want to learn how to sail and navigate the open ocean?
 Check out our sailing courses.